JMarcosHP/Nextcloud-Guide/README.md

 <img width="1362" height="890" alt="Captura desde 2025-07-31 19-00-39" src="https://github.com/user-attachments/assets/882658ff-fe44-4982-9e83-b18640bb3720" />

 (Only with GPU Passthrough, enable VA-API, for nvidia you need to install the corresponding driver with: sudo apt install nvidia-driver)

 <br/><br/>

+### Automatic updates for Nextcloud apps

+If you want to automatically update your installed apps, simply add this cronjob as `www-data` user.

+    sudo crontab -u www-data -e

+    # Update Nextcloud apps
+	0 5 * * 0 bash /opt/nextconf/cron/update-apps.sh

+ In my case I want to update all my apps At 05:00 on Sunday.
+You can adjust your schedule using the cron [syntax](https://crontab.guru/).

+ *NOTE: Please execute this script after maintenance mode operations, as it is discouraged by the Nextcloud [manual and can introduce issues after updates](https://docs.nextcloud.com/server/latest/admin_manual/occ_command.html#run-commands-in-maintenance-mode)*.

+<br/><br/>